jundalisay/maha/content/en/economics/maharlika-2050.md

 ## Society Subsidizing the Rich

-The main flaw of that plan was that it catered to the merchant class of society and neglected [the other 3 classes](https://www.superphysics.org/social/supersociology/principles/part-1/chapter-05/).
-That class is made up of business and monied interests.
+The main flaw of that plan was that it catered to businessmen of society and neglected [the other 3 classes](https://www.superphysics.org/social/supersociology/principles/part-1/chapter-05/).

 Class | Socratic Name | Hindu Name | Example